Complaints regarding your Council property

 • look into your case fully and properly

-You should make us aware of your complaint within 12 months of the incident happening.
-Or within 12 months from when you first became aware that you had reason for complaint.
+You should make us aware of your complaint within 12 months of the incident happening, or within 12 months from when you first became aware that you had reason for complaint.
 If your complaint is received later than this, we may not be able to be fully investigate it.